 A page builder is a drag-and-drop editor that lets you place content on a web page more or less where you want it to go.
 Page builders have ‘widgets’, bits of content that you’d normally find on a website, such as a navigation menu, a contact form, a page title, a search box.
 You drag these widgets onto a page and then see what it looks like on a desktop PC, a tablet and a mobile phone.

 Page Builders make it a lot easier to design your web pages.
-They give you the option to create a different layout for different types of pages.
+They give you the option to create a different layouts for different types of pages.
 For example, one layout for blog posts (where you put information, like this page), one layout for a gallery of photos, and another for your products and services.

-We recommended Elementor Page Builder for WordPress.
+I recommended Elementor Page Builder for WordPress.

 Elementor is a FREE page builder with an option to buy a Pro version which has many more widgets and functionality.
 It’s the most popular page builder for WordPress at the moment.
+The latest version of WordPress has moved to drag-and-drop content placement, but it is still in its infancy compared to Elementor.

 Elementor is easy to install as a WordPress ‘plugin’.
 I haven’t covered WordPress plugins in this article but watch this how to install Elementor video to find out more.

-We recommend that you try out the free version of Elementor and then upgrade to the Pro version if you need more options to design your website.
+I recommend that you try out the free version of Elementor and then upgrade to the Pro version if you need more options to design your website.

-Publishing your Website.
+Publishing your website

 In web speak, the day you publish your website, your website opening day, is known as ‘going live’.

 Most people build their website before going live.
-Luckily it’s easy to create your web pages and your whole website before showing it to the public online.
+Luckily it is easy to create your web pages and your whole website before showing it to the public online.
 This is known as building your website ‘off-line’, i.e. unpublished.
 It gives you a chance to show it to your friends and family, and maybe have some of your customers review it before you publish.

 It is usual to create your own ‘holding page’ while you are building your website.
 A holding page is a simple page that says ‘Coming Soon’ with maybe your logo and a short description of your business.
 Creating your own a holding page is quite simple and tells any visitor that your website is on its way.
 You can create a holding page in Elementor, or using a free WordPress plugin.